 - Assessment results – scores from a professionally administered standardized achievement test (examples below).
 Homeschooled applicants to the Pre-Engineering or Biomedical Sciences STEM Academies must provide a Pre-ACT or ACT score.
 Meridian Technology Center provides the PreACT exam at no cost to homeschooled applicants in January/February.
-Applicants must pre-register.
+Applicants must pre-register for the exam.

 - Affidavit – notarized statement that you are home-schooled.
 Several people at Meridian are notaries and they will be glad to help you with this at no cost.

 Examples of acceptable standardized tests include:

 - Test of Adult Basic Education (TABE)

 - Wechsler Individual Achievement Test (WIAT)